 Healthcare is a vast field, where the recruitment and talent acquisition challenges are as plentiful as the areas of discipline.
 But one aspect is common across the whole spectrum: EVERYONE is struggling to hire nurses.

 News story after news story (after news story) tells us how dire the situation is, that the number of new nurses entering the workforce isn’t enough to keep up with turnover, and that organizations are going to have to spend more and more to recruit qualified employees.
-It can all seem very daunting and hopeless, but the good news is that there are many tactics you can use to improve your organization’s talent acquisition vital signs, especially when it comes to Facebook.
+It can all seem very daunting and hopeless, but the good news is that there are many tactics you can use to improve your organization’s healthcare talent acquisition vital signs, especially when it comes to Facebook.
 The social media platform has taken its lumps lately for playing fast and loose with users’ privacy, and while some of the techniques I’m going to describe might sound questionable at first, rest assured that they use only information that is made publicly available by the user.

 Here are some of the best: